na-na-hi/renget/archive/tmd2many_abilities.md

 Guard Dog | If the User is affected by Intimidate, Attack is increased by 1 instead.
 The User is immune to Moves and Abilities that would cause them to flee.
 **Gulp Missile** | When the User uses Surf or Dive, Gulp Missile will have one of 3 effects.
 2-10; 4 true damage, no effect.
 11-15; 4 true damage, Defense decreased by 1.
 16-20; 4 true damage, Paralysis.
 The User's Basic Attack is replaced with Gulp Missile.
 Guts | While the User is afflicted with a Major Status Condition, their Attack is increased by 3.
 The User is immune to *Burn*'s Attack decrease.
-Hadron Engine | At the start of the battle, the User's Special Attack is increased by 1.
-The User may summon Electric Terrain once per battle.
+Hadron Engine | At the start of the battle, Miraidon's Special Attack is increased by 1.
+Miraidon may summon Electric Terrain as a free Action once per battle.
 **Harvest** | If a Berry was used last turn, there is a 50% chance they will find a Berry Leaf, 100% chance in Harsh Sunlight.
 The User's Basic Attack is replaced with Harvest, which allows the User to search for Berry Leaves.
 **Healer** | When the User uses a Status Move with a roll greater than or equal to 10, an Ally is cured of their Status Condition.
 Heatproof | When the User is hit with a Fire-Type Move, its damage is decreased by 5.